Seteco/Somorrostro/Installation.md

 ## Great!
 You are going to install netdata!

-Before you start, make sure you have `zlib` development files installed.
+Before you start, make sure you have `zlib` and `uuid` development files installed.

 You also need to have a basic build environment in place.
 You will need packages like `git`, `make`, `gcc`, `autoconf`, `autogen`, `automake`, `pkg-config`, etc.